PengxinWang/BayesianPointTransformer/README.md

 ### Data Augmentation
 - what is point cloud jittering?
 - what does anisotropic mean in random_scale()?
+- mixed3D

 ### Post Processing
-- Random_scale for 10 times for ensembling
+- Random_scale for 10 times for ensembling(TTA)

 ## Config
 ### base config: default_runtime.py